-What if you could get the tactics and advice from the world’s top performers and industry leaders?
+What if you could get tactics and advice from the world’s top performers and industry leaders?
 Well, that’s “Tools of Titans.”
 The author, Tim Ferriss, identified as coming up from many people interviewed in this book.
 The first is quite surprising.
-Over 80 percent of these successful people said they have daily meditation or mindfulness practice.
+Over 80 percent of these successful people said they practice daily meditation or mindfulness.

 Many also pointed out that they repeatedly listen to a single song when trying to focus.
 Almost all of them had turned a weakness into a competitive advantage.
 That never worked in their favor.

 10 Best Lessons From Tools Of Titans Book